digitalcredentials/sign-and-verify/README.md

 Sign-and-verify is a minimal REST service that demonstrates signing and verification functionality.
 It relies on [sign-and-verify-core](https://github.com/digitalcredentials/sign-and-verify-core) and implements a subset of the W3C CCG [vc-http-api draft standard](https://w3c-ccg.github.io/vc-http-api/).

-# Getting started issuing digital credentials
+# Using DCC software to issue digital credentials

 To get started using the Digital Credentials Consortium software to issue digital credentials, you'll need to:
-* Set up the sign-and-verify issuer
+* A server to host the sign-and-verify Issuer
-* Configure your Identity Provider and provide access to the [Learner Credential Wallet](https://github.com/digitalcredentials/learner-credential-wallet)
-* Determine who keeps the signing keys.
-(For example the registrar or IT department may store the private keys for your issuer.)
+* An OpenID Connect (OIDC) compatible Identity Provider to authorize individuals to receive issued credentials

-Note: As of May 2022, the DCC team at MIT may need to provide technical assistance to use sign-and-verify with the Learner Credential Wallet.
+Note: As of May 2022, the DCC team at MIT may need to provide technical assistance to use sign-and-verify with the [Learner Credential Wallet](https://github.com/digitalcredentials/learner-credential-wallet).

 ## Step 1: Setup Issuer (sign-and-verify)
-* Deploy the sign-and-verify Docker container, and if needed configure the webserver hosting the container with hostname, SSL certificate, etc. (You could use AWS or another host).
+* Deploy the sign-and-verify Docker container, and if needed configure the webserver hosting the container with hostname, SSL certificate, etc. (You could use AWS or another host.)
-* Configure the container and create a Decentralized Identifier (DID) to sign your credentials.
-HOW DO THEY DO THIS?
+* Setup sign-and-verify and create a Decentralized Identifier (DID) to sign your credentials. **DMITRI HOW DO THEY CREATE THE DID?**
-* Setup MongoDB
+* Setup MongoDB (You could use a free account at [MongoDB cloud](https://www.mongodb.com/cloud).)
-* Link MongoDB and your sign-and-verify server
+* Link MongoDB and your sign-and-verify server **DMITRI HOW DO THEY DO THIS?**
-* Create a list of students, credential description, etc. We've provided a [sample csv file](https://docs.google.com/spreadsheets/d/184CptmIGQHGjMnlmDEzT9xO-cBkJ5Ykxd-_jrK88qwM/edit#gid=0) with the fields supported (displayed) by the current Learner Credential Wallet.
+* Create a list of students, credential description, etc. We've provided a [sample csv file](https://docs.google.com/spreadsheets/d/184CptmIGQHGjMnlmDEzT9xO-cBkJ5Ykxd-_jrK88qwM/edit#gid=0) with the fields displayed by the current Learner Credential Wallet.
 Your VC can include anything within the VC data model, but the wallet may be limited in what it displays.
 * Upload list to MongoDB

 ## Step 2: Configure your Identity Provider and provide access to the Learner Credential Wallet